Should you get script coverage and if so, when?

 Each service I recommend provides a variety of options and price points.

-Also, in the interest of full disclosure, I have worked with Michael Ray Brown (StorySense) at MGM and I have read Jim Cirile’s coverage (Coverage Ink) because a number of my clients had him do coverage on their projects and it was in-depth and excellent.
+I have worked with Michael Ray Brown (StorySense) at MGM and I have read Jim Cirile’s coverage (Coverage Ink) because a number of my clients had him do coverage on their projects and it was in-depth and excellent.

 Don’t Get Screenplay Coverage From Screenwriting Contests